RAISE: Enhancing Scientific Reasoning in LLMs via Step-by-Step Retrieval: Experiment

 As shown in Table \ref{tab:main_results}, our proposed method, RAISE, consistently outperforms all baseline reasoning strategies across three benchmark datasets of varying difficulty: GPQA, SuperGPQA, and MMLU, achieving an average performance improvement of 13\% over the best baseline scores.
 Unlike other baselines whose performance varies depending on the dataset's difficulty or type, RAISE consistently demonstrates robust performance and outperforms them across different domains, types, and levels of difficulty.
-Specifically, on challenging GPQA, RAISE achieves a score of 51.01, outperforming the next-best method (HyDE) by 9.8\%.
+Furthermore, we confirm that these improvements hold across models of different scales, including smaller LLaMA-8B and GPT-4o mini, as shown in Appendix \ref{appendix:gpqa_various_llm}, demonstrating that RAISE’s effectiveness is not tied to a specific LLM architecture or size.

 To assess the effectiveness of our logical query generation, we compare RAISE with three RAG-based decomposed reasoning baselines that differ in how they construct retrieval queries.
 Least-to-Most+RAG uses the subquestion itself as the query, Step-Back+RAG abstracts a general principle from the subquestion, and HyDE generates a hypothetical answer to use as the retrieval query.
 RAISE consistently outperforms all baselines across benchmarks, demonstrating the advantage of generating logically grounded queries that better align with the reasoning required to solve each subquestion.
 These results confirm that RAISE's queries go beyond retrieving documents that are merely domain-relevant or superficially similar, enabling access to knowledge that is logically aligned with the problem-solving process.
+Qualitative examples further support this finding, as shown in Appendix \ref{appendix:qualitative_evaluation}, where RAISE retrieves passages containing essential scientific mechanisms while conventional RAG often returns vague or unrelated content.